Electrochemical Parameter Identification for Lithium-ion Battery Sources in Self-Sustained Transportation Energy Systems: Identification Model

+Next, the current amplitude and the SOC starting point should be determined.
+Through numerical experiments, we find that these two parameters have little influence on the identification accuracy.
+Thus, without loss of generality, the current amplitude is set to 1 C-rate, and the initial SOC is set to $0.6$.
+Summing the durations of the four sequenced square-wave pulses, the whole dynamic test takes $625$ seconds in all.

-Considering these properties, we use CC pulses with different durations for the test as shown in the left of Fig.~\ref{fig:dynamicV}.
-We can observe the voltage response typically contains four parts, i), zero-to-step instantaneous process at the start of the excitation, ii), zero-to-step transient process until the battery reaches a dynamic steady status under the galvanostatic current, iii), step-to-zero instantaneous process at the end of the excitation, iv), step-to-zero transient process until the battery reaches a static steady status under the rest.
-Cut points of these four parts are denoted by $N_1$, $N_2$, $N_3$ and $N$, respectively.
-Thus, parameters that immediately take effect can be identified in the instantaneous process, and parameters that gradually take effect can be identified in the transient process, i.e., either the excitation period or the rest period.
+The voltage response of each square-wave pulse is shown in the right of Fig.~\ref{fig:dynamicV}, it typically contains four parts separated by points A,$\cdots$,E: i), zero-to-step instantaneous process at the start of the excitation (i.e., between point A and B), ii), zero-to-step transient process until the battery reaches an active-steady status under the galvanostatic current (i.e., between point B and C), iii), step-to-zero instantaneous process at the end of the excitation (i.e., between point C and D), iv), step-to-zero transient process until the battery reaches a static-steady status under the rest (i.e., between point D and E).